valentinem1/whatIf_frontend/README.md

 ![login gif](./images/login.gif)<br />

-User is able to see a list of items, sort them by price and click on them to be taken to the item show page.<br />
+User is able to see a list of items, sort them by price and click on them to be taken to the item's show page.<br />

 ![home page gif](./images/home-page.gif)<br />